 Are You Emotionally Damaged But Don’t Know The Signs?

-Emotional damage is a weight you feel you’re carrying around, but you can’t see it.
+Emotional damage can feel like a weight you carry around, but can’t see.

-But its damage is showing up in more and more areas of your present life, degrading your relationships and destroying your mental peace.
+You see yourself reacting in abnormal, unnecessary ways.
+It’s damaging more and more areas of your present life, degrading your relationships, and destroying your mental peace.

-Let’s find out how to recognize its presence, understand its cause, and heal from emotional damage, and.
+So, how to recognize its presence, and heal from it?

-Here are 12 signs that you might be emotionally damaged:
+Here are the signs that you might be emotionally damaged:

 1. Trusting others seems like an uphill battle for you.